AdobeDocs/campaign-classic-learn.en/help/sending-messages/email-channel/design-email-delivery-content.md

 ---
 title: Design email delivery content
 description: Learn how to configure, personalize, and test email delivery content.
-Understand how to use templates, upload images, and embed bar codes.
+Understand how to use templates, upload images, add emoticons, and embed bar codes and QR codes.
-version: Classic v7
 feature: Email
 role: User
 level: Beginner